 Enter a duration for the Ad-Hoc timeslot.
 The minimum time is 30 minutes.

 Choose whether to consider the SLA status for determining the build-step status.
-If you do not enable the Set step status according to SLA option, the build-step will be labeled as Passed as long as no failures occurred.
+If you do not enable the Set step status according to SLA option, the build-step is labeled as Passed provided that no failures occurred.

 Run the job

 Run or schedule the job as you would with any standard Jenkins job.

 This task describes how to configure trending report charts on Jenkins.

 Install the plot plugin from the Jenkins Plugins site.